alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

   self.provider.io.info(s)
 ```

-While the method itself is fairly straight-forward, it includes(spellcheck) a notable point: there is a distinct difference between **logging** and **messaging**.
+While the method is relatively straightforward, it includes(spellcheck) a notable point: there is a distinct difference between **logging** and **messaging**.
-There are many reasons we made this choice, a large one being that the tool _user_ does not always need, and even less so *want*, to see debugging output.
+We chose this for many reasons, a large one being that the tool _User_ rarely needs, and even less so *wants*, to see the debugging output.
-Given that, do not use the above as a cruch or without consideration; logging is cheap but _messaging_ is expensive!
+Do not use the above as a crunch or without consideration; logging is cheap, but _messaging_ is expensive!
 A good rule of thumb is to keep your `self.provider.io` calls to a minimum, only sending what your USER needs to see.
-Whereas you can leverage `logging` more freely, especially when paired with the available debugging flag (NOTE: reference needed here).
+You can leverage `logging` more freely, especially when paired with the available debugging flag (NOTE: reference needed here).
-Helpers like the above should be used sparingly or you will risk slowing your tool with expensive IO! _(A very important consideration in ML)_
+Use sparingly, or you will risk slowing your tool with expensive IO! _(A very important consideration in ML)_

 Finally, update `on_complete` to call our `send_preview_data()` function: